reframejs/reframe/docs/customization-manual.template.md

 Reframe consists of three packages;
-`@reframe/build` that transpiles and bundles code, `@reframe/server` that creates a server serving dynamic HTMLs and static assets, and `@reframe/browser` that hydrates React components in the browser.
+`@reframe/build` that transpiles and bundles code, `@reframe/server` that creates a server that serves dynamic HTMLs and static assets, and `@reframe/browser` that hydrates React components in the browser.
 Reframe is designed so that each package can be replaced with code of your own.

-If you replace `@reframe/browser` with your own code, then you have full control over the browser JavaScript.
+If you replace `@reframe/browser` with code of your own, then you have full control over the browser JavaScript.
-If you replace `@reframe/server` with your own code, then you have full control over the server.
+If you replace `@reframe/server` with code of your own, then you have full control over the server.
-If you replace `@reframe/build` with your own code, then you have full control over the build step.
+If you replace `@reframe/build` with code of your own, then you have full control over the build step.
-And if you replace all three packages, then you effectively got rid of Reframe.
+And, if you replace all three packages, you effectively got rid of Reframe.

-The customizing manual gives a good overview of how packages can be re-written but partially lacks detailed information.
+The customizing manual gives an overview of how packages can be re-written but partially lacks detailed information.
 Open a GitHub issue to get detailed info and support.

 ##### Contents